dcernst/PinyonsPines/course2024.md

 - Please consult the [rules]({{ site.baseurl }}/rules/).
 <!-- - You must purchase an [Arizona State Land Department Recreation Permit](https://asld.secure.force.com/recreationalpermit/) as part of the course passes across state trust land.
 Permits can be purchased online.
 An annual permit is $15. -->
-- The start and finish is at Flagstaff Bicycle Revolution.
-If no one is at the finish to greet you, put your finish time on the sign in sheet that will be in the mailbox to the right of the door.

 - **Important:** Filter and/or treat all natural water sources.
 - **Miles 0-4.1:** Neutral roll out for the first 4.1 miles.
 Folks can start riding at their own pace after the group crosses Hwy 180.
 - **Mile 17.9:** Just south of tunnel that goes under Route 89, head southwest on double track to access Conoco Travel Center (open 24 hours).